Buckle: Establishing A Floor

 We determined the following from our various scenarios using DB's base projection of annual declines of 20% in the company's net income:

-· The likely range of net cash and investments at the end of the three year period was between $5.45 and $6.45.
+- The likely range of net cash and investments at the end of the three-year period was between $5.45 and $6.45.

-· The likely range of payout ratios at the end of the three year period was between 90% and 105%.
+- The likely range of payout ratios at the end of the three-year period was between 90% and 105%.

 Obviously, different assumptions yield different results.
-However, the underlying determination is that even under DB's annual decline in net income over the next three years, Buckle would finish the three year period with net income of around $1.00 per share and cash and equivalents of around $6.00 per share.
+However, the underlying determination is that even under DB's annual decline in net income over the next three years, Buckle would finish the three -year period with net income of around $1.00 per share and cash and equivalents of around $6.00 per share.

 The company's current EBITDA ratio to market capitalization is about 4.3; applying this depressed ratio to the projected EBITDA in 2020 under the DB projections would result in a share price of right around $10.00, of which 60% would be cash, with an effective price-to-earnings ratio after deducting net cash of 4.
-We consider this, barring significant unexpected changes in the business which exceed even DB's pessimistic projections, an absolute minimum price.
+We consider this, barring significant unexpected changes in the business, which exceed even DB's pessimistic projections, an absolute minimum price.

 Needless to say, we consider this valuation highly improbable given the excess cash in the business and the company's ongoing profitability even after three years of 20% declines in net income.
 Additionally, in this scenario, management would be able to acquire the entire public float without incurring any debt to purchase a company with free cash flow of a dollar a share.